AdaCore/training_material/courses/fundamentals_of_ada/130_program_structure.rst

 .. code:: Ada

-   limited with Department;
+   with Department;
    package Personnel is
      type Employee is private;
      procedure Assign (This : in Employee;
                         To : in out Department.Section);
    private
      type Employee is record
-       Assigned_To : access Department.Section;
+       Assigned_To : Department.Section;
      end record;
    end Personnel;